 Choosing a wall mounted unit means that you'll never need to worry about your Hicat® not fitting into your new home.
 Also, it gives you the flexibility to move it around your existing home as you won't need to worry about differing ceiling heights.

-A Bobcat is always a great addition to a wall mounted Polecat & Tomcat because it can be used as a landing platform - if you're looking at a Fatcat then specifying a Worm Hole Bird Nest on top of the unit means they have a way of climbing down inside the unit.
+A Bobcat is also a great addition to a wall mounted unit as it can be used as a landing platform - if you're looking at a Fatcat then specifying a Worm Hole Bird Nest on top of the unit means your cat will also have a way of climbing down inside the unit.

 As an option to a wall mounted Fatcat we also make a bespoke Fatcat in a freestanding option - units can be specified up to 1830mm high & as Fatcat 2, Fatcat 3 or Fatcat 4 noting that the upper Access Holes on Fatcat 4 are re-positioned to fit the shorter than standard unit height.